Frugal Lissa Finds a Body

 When would she learn to keep her big mouth shut?

 Now, she’s suspect number one in the guy’s murder.
 Worse, the detective in charge of the case is someone Lissa made fun of in high school—because he made fun of her—and he holds more leverage than just the threat of getting her sent to detention.
 Her boys don’t need a mom in prison!
+She should never have moved back home.
+Who said small towns were safer?

 Click to Read an ExcerptCollapse the Excerpt